PrismLauncherCommunity/Rainbow/README.md

-ZAPP (Zeke's Awesome Performance Pack) is a performance-focused modpack for Minecraft, designed to optimize the game's performance without compromising on its gameplay.
-It's a base modpack that serves as a foundation for other modpacks, providing players with a stable and efficient platform on which they can build their own modded Minecraft experience.

-ZAPP comes equipped with a range of optimization mods, which work together to enhance Minecraft's performance, reduce lag, and increase FPS.
-These mods include Sodium, Lithium, Starlight, and Ferrite Core, among others.
-ZAPP also includes a range of quality-of-life mods, which improve gameplay mechanics and make the game more enjoyable to play.
+# Warp Core
+Warp Core is a performance-focused modpack for Minecraft that prioritizes optimization and stability while still providing a rich gameplay experience.
+Designed to serve as a foundation for other modpacks, Warp Core includes a suite of mods that work together to enhance Minecraft's performance, reduce lag, and increase FPS.

-ZAPP is designed to be a lightweight and stable modpack, which means it can be easily customized and built upon.
-Other modpack creators can use ZAPP as a base to create their own modpacks, adding or removing mods as they see fit, without having to worry about performance issues or compatibility problems.
+Warp Core's lightweight and stable design make it a perfect base for other modpacks.
+Modpack creators can use Warp Core as a foundation to build their own modpacks, adding or removing mods as needed without worrying about performance issues or compatibility problems.

+### Dont ask about the plushes and Blåhaj!!!
+*I cant remove them if I do the entire modpack breaks!!!*
+*for some reason they are linked to core functionality*